sme23/bsfe/Readme.txt

-Incomplete but playable remake of BS Fire Emblem in Fire Emblem: The Sacred Stones.
+Remake of BS Fire Emblem Akenia Saga in Fire Emblem: The Sacred Stones.

+Big special thanks to Card for title screen, pointing me to the CGs, and general motivation

 Halfbody credits: